Post Summary: A bucket list for families to get you inspired and excited to explore.

 25. STEAMBOAT CRUISE ON THE MISSISSIPPI

 Explore America’s greatest waterway on an old-fashioned steamboat cruise down the Mississippi River.
-With several different routes and different themes on each boat, it’s best to give yourself a small education into Mississippi River cruises to choose the one that’s best for your family.
+With several different routes and different themes on each boat, it’s best to give yourself a small education on Mississippi River cruises to choose the one that’s best for your family.
 This article gives a good introduction to what happens on a Mississippi River cruise.
 You can also browse through these cruise options here to see if any of them excite you.

 26. ALASKAN CRUISE